Graduate Research Awards

 • Description of any previous research on this topic by applicant

-5. Name and contact information for faculty member who will direct student’s research (faculty sponsor)
+• Name and content information for the faculty member who will direct student’s research (Faculty Sponsor)

-There is no page limit on the application submitted.
-Each application should include adequate detail to allow the relevant award review committee to understand the research project and its significance in the discipline.
+There is no page limit on the application submitted, but students are encouraged to be concise in their applications.
+Each application should include adequate detail to allow the relevant review committee to understand the research project and its significance in the discipline.
 If the application is based upon a thesis, do not submit the thesis in its entirety.
-The award proposal should be a more focused and concise summary of your research project and the items outlined above.
+The award proposal should be a more focused and concise summary of your research project, and the items outlined above.

 Proposals are evaluated by the relevant review committee on: